Doug Armstrong

 Teaching

 I run a Postgraduate Programme in Conservation Biology which offers an MSc (coursework worth 100 points plus a thesis) and PGDipSc (coursework only).
-I am the coordinator and principal contributor for postgraduate papers in Conservation Biology (232.701) and Wildlife Management (232.703), coordinate the undergraduate paper in Applied Ecology and Resource Management (196.315) and also contribute to undergraduate courses in Ecology and Conservation (196.205) , Fauna of New Zealand (199.206) and Community Ecology (196.317).
-Click HERE to see information on these papers, including brief descriptions and timetables.
+I am the coordinator and principal contributor for postgraduate papers in Conservation Biology (232.701) and Wildlife Management (232.703), coordinate the undergraduate paper in Applied Ecology and Resource Management (196.315).
+Click HERE to see information on these courses, including brief descriptions and timetables.

 Back to Top